sodadata/docs/soda/integrate-github.md

        checks: .soda/checks.yaml
 ```
 9. Save the changes to your workflow file, then test the action's functionality by triggering the event that workflow job in GitHub, such as creating a pull request. <br />To monitor the progress of the workflow, access the **Actions** tab in your GitHub repository, select the workflow in which you added the GitHub Action for Soda, then find the run in the list of **Workflow Runs**.
 10. When the job completes, navigate to the pull request's **Conversation** tab to view the comment the Action posted via the github-action bot.
-To examine the full scan report and troubleshoot any issues, click the link to **View the full scan results** in the comment, then click **View Logs**.
+To examine the full scan report and troubleshoot any issues, click the link to **View the full scan results** in the comment, then click **View Scan Log**.
 Use [Troubleshoot SocaCL]({% link soda-cl/troubleshoot.md %}) for help diagnosing issues with SodaCL checks.

 **Next:**
 * Add more SodaCL checks to your `checks.yml` file to validate data according to your own use cases and requirements.
 Refer to [SodaCL]({% link soda-cl/soda-cl-overview.md %}) reference documentation, and the [SodaCL tutorial]({% link soda/quick-start-sodacl.md %}).